top of page

 • 4 min read

 When it comes to keeping your garden or landscape lush and healthy, especially here in Wellington, having the right irrigation system is key.
-But designing an irrigation system that works well in New Zealand’s unique climate and soil conditions can be a bit tricky.
+Designing an irrigation system that works well in New Zealand’s unique climate and soil conditions can be a bit tricky.
 I’ve spent a lot of time learning what works best, and I’m excited to share some practical tips and strategies that can help you get the most out of your irrigation setup.

 Understanding Wellington’s Climate and Soil Challenges